SijoJose2000/String-Calculator-Kata-TDD/README.md

 #2nd Commit:-
     Task 1:-
-    Added Simple String Calculator with its test cased
+    Added Simple String Calculator with its test case

+#3rd Commit:-
+    Task 3:-
+    Added support for lowercase alphabets in String Calculator and its test case